 Before practicing law, Mr. Jacobi completed a two-year Teach for America assignment, teaching special education and seventh grade math and science at a public middle school in San Francisco.

-- Outstanding Volunteer in Public Service Award from Volunteer Legal Services Program of the Bar Association of San Francisco (2011-2012)
+- Outstanding Volunteer in Public Service Award from the Justice and Diversity Center (formerly known as Volunteer Legal Services Program) of the Bar Association of San Francisco (2011- 2013)

 Secretary, Board of Directors, AIDS Legal Referral Panel (ALRP)

 U.S. District Court for the Central, Eastern, Southern and Northern Districts of California; U.S. Court of Appeals for the Ninth Circuit

 cum laude, Member, Michigan Law Review; Note Editor, Article Editor, University of Michigan Journal of Law Reform